 The boss class who control the money do a lot of things to keep us from getting the power we need to manifest the world we want for our families and communities.
 It’s why we must organize in visionary ways that turn fear, apathy and neutrality into hope, courage and action.
 What is organizing and what does it mean to organize for power?
 This interactive workshop lays out organizing fundamentals and how our unions can become fighting organizations of the working class.
 Students will takeaway charting and mapping tools to structure campaigns and have effective organizing conversations.

 Leaders already exist in our ranks.
-What should we look for when IDing leaders and strategies to develop leadership skills?
+What should we look for when IDing leaders and in strategies to develop leadership skills?
 Individually, how can we become reflective leaders and develop a deeper awareness of our own skills?
 Together we’ll partake in deep self-reflection and highlight the difference between Leaders vs Activists and the Savior vs Solidarity approach.
 Students will takeaway charting and mapping tools that build the ladder of engagement and effective goal setting with leaders.